Types of Family Structures

 Changes in Family Structure

 As evidenced by the different types above, trends in family structures have changed in different ways over the years.
-One of these large changes has become the retreat of marriage and shift towards cohabitation between partners (Lundberg & Sterns, 2016).
-Again, the research does not put this family above or below others, but some effects are unavoidable and being studied.
+One of these large changes has become the retreat of marriage and the shift towards cohabitation between partners (Lundberg & Sterns, 2016).
+Again, the research does not put this family above or below others, but some effects are unavoidable and are being studied.
 With this, here are some resources on ways to increase success in cohabiting with a partner:

 Series Navigation